livioivil/jointest/README.md

 # jointest R package

 A package devoted to multivariate resampling-based tests.
-By resampling jointly on all univariate tests (e.g., sign-flip score tests by Hemerik, Goeman and Finos (2020) <doi.org/10.1111/rssb.12369>) it allows for multivariate and selective inference – i.e.,, weak and strong control of the familywise error rate or confidence bounds for true discovery proportion.
+By resampling jointly on all univariate tests (e.g., sign-flip score tests by Hemerik, Goeman and Finos (2020) <doi.org/10.1111/rssb.12369>) it allows for multivariate and selective inference – i.e., weak and strong control of the familywise error rate or confidence bounds for true discovery proportion.

 <!-- #[library flipscores on CRAN](http://cran.r-project.org/web/packages/flipscores/index.html) -->